misiektoja/lol_monitor/docs/configuration.md

 <a id="webhook-settings"></a>
 ## Webhook Settings

-Webhooks send the same alerts as email to a Discord channel or an ntfy topic.
-They are switched off until you set a destination. [`--setup`](setup-and-first-run.md#run-the-setup-wizard) collects the service, the destination and the alert switches together:
+Webhooks send the same alerts as email to a Discord channel or an ntfy topic. [`--setup`](setup-and-first-run.md#run-the-setup-wizard) collects the service, the destination and the alert switches together.
+If selected webhook alerts lack a valid URL or other local settings, the startup summary shows `Unavailable` with the reason and automatic sends are skipped silently. `Off` means the master switch or all webhook alert types are off.

 | Setting | Meaning |
 | --- | --- |